A Crawlspace Collectable, re-upped by request!

 Denny Doherty was noticeable for being the least noticeable of The Mamas & The Papas.
 Cass Elliot and Michelle Phillips, each in their own way, had gravitational fields capable of pulling lesser planets into orbit.
 Then you might notice the lanky one, the bearded boho with the jazz hat, but you'd only be vaguely aware of Papa II, Denny Doherty, even when he was singing.
-It's a quality that suffuses his first album, Watcha Gonna Do (1970).
+It's a quality that suffuses [what do you think this is - Pitchfork?? - Ed.] his first album, Watcha Gonna Do (1970).
 No great statements, no grandstanding, no pretension.
 Just that sublimely easy voice, songs sweet as summer, and a mouthwatering production from Bill Szymczyk (remind me to copy-paste that next time) using the Record Plant pool of perfect session talent.
 Perhaps because of the laid-back feel, it's an album that sneaks up on you, and you suddenly realise you couldn't live without it.

 It didn't exactly bring him any more attention that he'd gotten being a Papa.
-A second album, the ominously titled Waiting For A Song, appeared to even less excitement in '74.
-The boilerplate critical view (Allmusic, ffs) holds that this is some kind of document of personal breakdown, drenched in depression, a man at the end of his tether.
-Bullshit.
+A second album, the ominously titled Waiting For A Song, caused even even less excitement in '74, not even getting a release in the U.S. of A. The boilerplate critical view (Allmusic, ffs) holds that it documents a personal breakdown, drenched in depression, a man at the end of his tether.
+Absolute back story bullshit.
 He may have been battling his demons, but it doesn't show here.
 A couple of the songs express regret, and a wish that the good times could roll around again, but that doesn't make the album Skip Spence's Oar, not by a long way.
-And M&P songs weren't free from the same feelings - California Dreaming?
+And M&P songs weren't free from regret - California Dreaming?
 Monday Monday?
+You only have to think about the lyrics while they're being sung, which a lot of people didn't, like for Every Breath You Take, or Born In The USA.

-This collection brings together the two albums, the essential extra tracks that were included on the expanded first album re-issue All The Things, and the stunning Columbia single from '73, which wasn't.
+This FoamExclusive® collection brings together the two albums, and the essential extra tracks that were included on the expanded first album re-issue All The Things, and the stunning Columbia single from '73, which wasn't.
+Plus a perfeshnial-quality cover you'll be proud to display!
+All part of th' IoF© T.O.S.

 ReplyDeleteThat old familiar feeling ...